Enjoy sharing your children’s learning with them - every little helps.

 - Give praise for completion of homework

 All children from Year 1 upwards should practise tables for 5 minutes every day please.
-Aim to know all tables up to 12 x 12 by the end of Year 4.
+Aim to know all tables up to x12 for the two, three, five and ten times tables.

 Throughout the day children will read for a variety of purposes.
 They will be taught specific reading skills with the teacher and the teacher will also read a variety of quality stories to the children.
 To support this, we recommend that all children read for at least 15 minutes a day before or after school.
 School or home books are suitable.
 Please sign your child’s Reading Record book each time they read.

 Reading records are checked daily and Dojos are given as awards and incentives.

-Some homework might be set in other subjects from time to time.
+Some homework might be set in other subjects as part of the half terms Homework Passport.